daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 Allows you to easily provision, manage and deploy SSL/TLS certificates.
 Supports both public (free) and private TLS certificates.

+You can only use ACM SSL certificates with ALB, CloudFront and API Gateway.

 ### Features

 - Automated certificate provisioning